Rex Stout: Public activities

 Stout was one of many American writers closely watched by J. Edgar Hoover's FBI.
 Hoover considered him an enemy of the bureau and either a Communist or a tool of Communist-dominated groups.
 Stout's leadership of the Authors League of America during the McCarthy era was particularly irksome to the FBI.
 About a third of Stout's FBI file is devoted to his 1965 novel The Doorbell Rang.

+Later years and death

 In later years, Stout alienated some readers with his hawkish stance on the Vietnam War and with the contempt for communism expressed in certain of his works.
-The latter viewpoint is given voice in the 1952 novella "Home to Roost" (first published as "Nero Wolfe and the Communist Killer") and most notably in the 1949 novel, The Second Confession.
-In this work, Archie and Wolfe express their dislike for "Commies", while at the same time Wolfe arranges for the firing of a virulently anti-Communist broadcaster, likening him to "Hitler" and "Mussolini".
+The latter viewpoint is given voice in the 1952 novella "Home to Roost" (first published as "Nero Wolfe and the Communist Killer") and most notably in the 1949 novel The Second Confession.
+In this work, Archie and Wolfe express their dislike for "Commies", while at the same time Wolfe arranges for the firing of a virulently anti-Communist broadcaster, likening him to Hitler and Mussolini.

+Stout continued writing until just before his death.
+He died on October 27, 1975, at the age of 88 at his estate, High Meadow, on the New York/Connecticut border.